cody-little/cody-little.github.io/_posts/2017-09-12-the-best-organizer-software.markdown

 Full scale research paper completed as final assignment of Applied Linear Modelling course during graduate degree at UPenn.
 The paper is seen as the culminating research paper for the degree.
 Using data from Bureau of Labor Statistics (BLS) I completed a multivariate regression modelling analysis while correcting for the assumptions of the linear model.
 I analyzed weekly wage difference between men and women across industries that are notably filled with male workers such as finance and technology.
 While controlling for education, age, and industry I showed a statistically signifcant mediation effect of being male and working in those industries.

+### Workshop: Teaching History's Relevance to Policy: Applying the History and Policy Education Program to the Classroom and Community Presented at the 134th American Historical Association Conference in New York City
+#### Field: History, Education, Public Policy

+Teaming up with Dr. Brooks of York College of Pennsylvania and a former classmate Jordan King, I presented our research and experience at the largest annual conference for historians.
+Using a course Dr. Brooks got started at York College of Pennsylvania we utilized a semester long research project to delve into the local history of poverty policy and then present our reserach to stakeholders.
+We were invited to speak about our research and experience at this top conference in the field of American History in January of 2020.

 ### United Way of York County 2017 Hispanic and Latinx Community Assessment
 #### Field: Public Policy, Economics, Demograpy